Corbett · Cairngorms

 Creag nan Gabhar — common questions

-- How hard is Creag nan Gabhar?
+- How difficult is Creag nan Gabhar?

 - Intermittent signal in Glen Clunie; nothing on the summit plateau